 Bittersweet is set at the home on Lake Champlain in Vermont, where I moved after Senegal.
 But that’s where the resemblance to life ends—the place, renamed Winloch for the book—is, in my imagination, inhabited by bad people.
 But the main character of the novel, Mabel, who has been looking for a place that can be hers, believes them at first to be good people, and that schism is what makes it a juicy read.
 I wrote Bittersweet for people like me, who love The Secret History and The Emperor’s Children; it’s a literary beach read, and I’m proud to say it hit the New York Times bestseller list.

 My fourth novel, June, is set in a fictionalized version of the small Ohio town where my maternal grandmother grew up at the beginning of the twentieth century.
 I imagined what it would have been like for that sleepy town if Hollywood came to shoot there in the mid-fifties, and the repercussions of a matinee idol falling for a small-town girl for their respective descendants, sixty years later.
 It was a pleasure to write a love letter to a place relatively untouched by time, an America that seems to be disappearing.

-Now that I’m a mother and a writer, I know a little more than many of my characters do about where I belong in the world.
+Now that I’m a mother (of two) and a writer (of four), I know a little more than many of my characters do about where I belong in the world.